ankumar/architecture/README.md

 Called [Backyard](https://ryanaquino.com/Yahoo-Backyard) when i used to work at Yahoo!, Now Backstage open source project incubated by Spotify, Adopted as Runway@American Airlines

-"Platform" @hundreds of other organizations ...
+"Internal Platform" @hundreds of other organizations ...

 * https://engineering.atspotify.com/2021/03/16/happy-birthday-backstage-spotifys-biggest-open-source-project-grows-up-fast/